Advent of Code 2015 - Day 16 - Aunt Sue

 Part 2

-For part two we are required to tweak the readings criteria and supply several greater/less-than comparators in place of the equality checks as so:
+For part two, we are required to tweak the readings criteria and supply several greater/less-than comparators in place of the equality checks, as follows:

 const part2 = (input: string): number =>